 Why not scroll down to see our previous walks and some pictures of the gorgeous views we see on our walks.

-MONDAY 4th FEBRUARY 2019
+MONDAY 3rd FEBRUARY 2020

-Monday 7th January 2019
+Monday 6th January 2020

-Monday 10th December 2018
+Monday 9th December 2019

-We rounded off the walk by entering into the festive seasonal spirit, wearing our very best Christmas jumpers and enjoying Christmas Lunch at The Sportsmans Inn, Greetland
+We rounded off the 5 mile walk in the best possible way by entering into the festive spirit, enjoying an excellent Christmas Lunch at The Sportsmans Inn, Greetland.

 All the best for Christmas and the New Year,